Addiction To Ketamine

-Once an individual crosses into the addicted state, they spend their days feeling utterly detached from their surroundings, and become incapable of leading a normal, productive life.
+Once an individual crosses into the addicted state, they spend their days feeling utterly detached from their surroundings and become incapable of leading a normal and productive life.
 They are usually cognitively impaired at this stage, with speech and memory both affected.

 - Increasing the amount of use